iPhoneography and the Democratic Camera

 About your instructor:

 Ensdorf helped develop the Journalism and Media Studies program at Roosevelt University in Chicago.
-In Roosevelt’s Department of Communication he teaches: Film and Digital Photography, Photobook History and Practice, and Pinhole to Cameraphone: Photography’s History and Practice.
+In Roosevelt’s Department of Humanities, he teaches: Film and Digital Photography, Photobook History and Practice, and Pinhole to Cameraphone: Photography’s History and Practice.
 Ensdorf’s photographic work was included in the Iterations exhibition at the International Center of Photography in New York, and in the book of the same name published by MIT Press.
 His work was also included in the Photography after Photography exhibition, touring museums in Germany, Austria, Denmark, Switzerland, Finland, and finishing at the Institute of Contemporary Art in Philadelphia.
 His work is represented in the German and English editions of the book, Photography after Photography: Memory and Representation in the Digital Age, published by G+B Arts.
 Ensdorf’s work is in the permanent collection of the Museum of Contemporary Photography in Chicago.
 As founding director, Ensdorf has developed the Gage Gallery at Roosevelt University into “Chicago’s premier space for showcasing contemporary critical social photo-documentary work.”(Michael Weinstein, NewCity, Chicago.)

-Currently, his work is included in the exhibition and accompanying publication “The Grid” at Musée L in Belgium.
+Most recently, his work is included in the exhibition and accompanying publication “The Grid” at Musée L in Belgium.